 Taking the first step is often the most important.
 How is it best to start planning for the hair transplant then?

 Well, we would recommend having an assessment first.
-Be it an online or a face-to-face consultation this way you can find out the precise details, and get an offer to consider.
+This way you can find out the precise details, and get an offer to consider.